Koforidua: Industries

-The city is home to one of Ghana's oldest pharmaceutical Manufacturing companies i.e. Intravenous infusion Ltd which manufactures drips and injections for the West African Market.
-Other Industrial activities of Koforidua include textiles, crafts, soap, carpentry and joinery, traditional medicine, pottery and ceramics, and the production of alcoholic and non-alcoholic beverages.
+The city is home to one of Ghana's oldest pharmaceutical manufacturing companies, i.e., Intravenous Infusion Ltd, which manufactures drips and injections for the West African market.
+Other industrial activities of Koforidua include textiles, crafts, soap, carpentry and joinery, traditional medicine, pottery and ceramics, and the production of alcoholic and non-alcoholic beverages.

 Financial services

-Koforidua is also home to many financial services companies ranging from Universal Banks, Micro-finance, Rural Banks and Savings and Loans Companies to Insurance Companies.
+Koforidua is also home to many financial services companies, ranging from universal banks, microfinance, rural banks and savings and loans companies to insurance companies.

 Agriculture

-The city currently depends mainly on Government Administration, Retailing, hospitality, commercial and Education services.
-With inhabitants in the Cornubations (Outskirt surrounding communities) engaging in some form of subsistence farming.
+The city currently depends mainly on government administration, retailing, hospitality, commercial and education services.
+With inhabitants in the Cornubations (outskirt surrounding communities) engaging in some form of subsistence farming.

 Cocoa production

 Koforidua produces cocoa.
 However, as cocoa production has moved westward to the Ashanti Region and Brong-Ahafo Region areas of virgin soil, Koforidua has become increasingly dependent upon its commercial and business administrative functions.
-The city of Koforidua has only small-medium scale industries today.
+The city of Koforidua has only small- to medium-scale industries today.

 Market

-Koforidua accommodates several markets within its township, encompassing the Central Market, Agatha Market (also referred to as the Farmer's Market), Effiduase Market, Adweso Market, and the Zongo Market among several other small markets.
-Koforidua, characterized by its Akan majority population, fits into this classification by designating Mondays and Thursdays as market days.
+Koforidua accommodates several markets within its township, encompassing the Central Market, Agatha Market (also referred to as the Farmer's Market), Effiduase Market, Adweso Market, and the Zongo Market, among several other small markets.
+Koforidua, characterised by its Akan majority population, fits into this classification by designating Mondays and Thursdays as market days.
 On these particular days, the municipality experiences a temporary halt as individuals converge from both distant and nearby locales to purchase essential groceries.

 The focal point of this bustling activity is the Agartha Market, a satellite marketplace situated to the south of the Eastern Regional Coordinating Council (ERCC) vicinity, along the route leading to the Old Estate community.

-Points of Interest
+Natural landmarks

 Theora Video of the Waterfall and Tourist attraction (Boti falls) in the Suburbs of Koforidua in the Eastern region of Ghana.

 Koforidua is close to predominant tourism attractions such as Obuo Tabri Mountain, Akosombo Dam (which holds Lake Volta, the world's largest man-made lake), Akaa Falls, Boti Falls, and the Umbrella Rock.